mountainviewsmartcontracts/mozdm-design/docs/cases/all_roles.md

 ![SignIn](/img/_SignIn.png)

 SignIn is necessary for publishing or accepting contracts.  (what is the right vocabulary here?)

-## Create a prediction
+## Create a Forecast

 ![Make Predictions](/img/_make_predictions.png)

 The idea here is that we are separating the creation of a prediction from the making of bets.

-## Create a bet (take either side)
+## Take a Contract

 ![Make a Bet](/img/_make_bets.png)

 Needs work.
 You can bet whatever you want as a PUBLISHER.
 As the COUNTERPARTY you can only take a portion (up to 100%) of the available published bets - you can't initiate a bet as a counterparty.
 We had discussed making this all or nothing for the counterparty.